"Allow yourself to have an open dialogue with your professors and advisors and be honest with them, then there is no way that you can't succeed."

 I chose USD for many reasons.
 It is a great value and close to family and friends, it allowed me to work as a research assistant after graduation while taking graduate classes and has a lot of opportunities to work with different professors in different departments.

 I chose my major because of my love for the natural sciences and being able to work outdoors on occasion.
-All the great professors in the Earth Sciences department, Tim Heaton, Mark Sweeney and Brennan Jordan, helped guide me and focus my talents.
+All the great professors in the Earth sciences program helped guide me and focus my talents.

 "Get involved.
 Take opportunities, join groups and reach out to professors and classmates.
 Taking an active role in your education can make all the difference in your college experience."